xovox/RetroTink-Setup/README.md

 This project is designed to make running RetroPie with a RetroTink as seamless as possible.
 There are other projects that deal with it, but I found myself rewriting them... so here we are!

-Shout out to [Vykran](https://github.com/Vykyan/retroTINK-setup) for the initial groundwork.
+Shout out to [Vykran](https://github.com/Vykyan/retroTINK-setup) for the initial groundwork, though he seems to be PAL & I'm NTSC... which brought us to where we are now.

 # Goals